thelfer/tfel/docs/web/aster.md

 data file (e.g. with type `nom`)**.

 The library is generated in the `src` subdirectory.
-For convenience, this library is often copied in the current directory and renamed with an instruction similar to:
+For convenience, this library is often copied in the current directory and often renamed with an instruction similar to:

 ~~~~{.python}
 os.system("cp src/libAsterBehaviour.so plasticity.so")